 Founder of Unanet

-Investing years of experience in Information Technology and software development, Frances (Fran) Craig reengineered her first company, Computer Strategies, a professional services organization into a COTS software product company, Unanet.
-Acquiring over 1,000 customers, Unanet has achieved 20% year-over-year growth for the last ten years.
+Investing years of experience in Information Technology and software development, Frances (Fran) Craig reengineered her first company, Computer Strategies—a professional services organization—into a cloud SaaS software product company, Unanet.
+Acquiring over 1,200 customers, Unanet has achieved 25% year-over-year growth during her tenure as CEO.
 Developing and supporting Unanet software entirely in the United States, Unanet collaborates with customers who contribute enhancement ideas.
 Unanet is committed to enhancing the customer experience and customer success.

 Fran founded Computer Strategies, her first company, to set a higher standard for meeting and exceeding customer needs and to create a culture of high energy, bright, responsive, caring, and dedicated team members.
 The Unanet company today is a growing organization across the United States with employees who are dedicated to customer success.
 With experience in leading IT organizations for Carnegie-Mellon University, GTE Telenet, and DHL Courier, she understands the challenges of customers in building a profitable organization.
 Responsible for leading the design and development of the first worldwide tracing and tracking system used by DHL Courier, Fran has designed and developed state-of-the-art distributed applications including order management, billing, and financial applications.
 Fran’s passion is to enrich business performance through affordable and easily accessible software.